-Figure 5 –
+Figure 5 – Example setting for the signal generator in the system control software (see Table of Materials).
+1) Indicates the button to execute commands entered in the signal generator.
+A) Initialization of the piezo length motor.
+B) Initialization of the fast-step motor.
+C) Performing a fast-step to activate a myofibril for a duration of 5 s.
+D) Performing a rapid shortening-restretch of a myofibril to determine the kTR.
+E) Performing a stepwise stretch of a myofibril to determine the viscoelastic properties.

-Figure 6 –
+Figure 6 – Valve controller software as used on the PC (see Table of Materials).
+A) Indicates the button to turn on to open valves 1 (Rx) and 6 (Act).
+B) Indicates the state of the buttons when all valves are closed.

-Figure 7 –
+Figure 7 – Measuring sarcomere length, myofibril length and myofibril width with the system controller software (see Table of Materials).
+A ruler is used as an example.
+A) Measuring the sarcomere length: the purple box is placed around the myofibril and the sarcomere length is shown in (1).
+B) Measuring the length: The cyan box is placed from beginning to end of the myofibril.
+C) Measuring with: After rotating the camera 90 C, the cyan box is placed from side to side of the myofibril.

-Figure 8 –
+Figure 8 – Thermoelectric temperature controller software.
+A) Establish connection with the thermoelectric temperature controller.
+B) Expand temperature settings.
+C) Set desired temperature, in this case: 15 C. D) Turn on thermoelectric temperature controller and send voltage to Peltier thermoelectric cooler module.

-Figure 9 –
+Figure 9 – Settings for the syringe outflow pump (see Table of Materials).
+A) Open connection to the pump by pressing (1).
+B) Initialize pump with pre-defined settings by pressing (2).
+C) Start outflow pumping by setting the ‘Valve Commands’ to ‘Bath Valve (2)’ and entering the ‘Command Set Parameters’ as shown.
+Execute the command by pressing (3).
+Commands can be terminated by pressing (4).

 Figure 10 – Example data trace of a passive tension experiment with myofibrils isolated from human skeletal muscle tissue.
 A) Recording of the force (upper) and sarcomere length (lower) during a stretch and release protocol.
 B) Zoom of (A) showing the force (upper) and sarcomere length during the stretch phase of the myofibril.

-Figure 11 – A) Schematic representation of the perfusion setup.
+Figure 11 – Experimental setup and data from cardiomyocyte calcium pre-activation experiments.
+A) Schematic representation of the perfusion setup.
 Note that the last tube (light blue) contains calcium free solution (relaxing solution).
 B) Superimposed curves of activation of a cardiomyocyte without (light blue) and with (dark blue) calcium pre-activation, with [Ca2+]’s of 1 nM and 80 nM respectively.
 C) Comparison of calcium pre-activation in wild-type (WT) and heterozygous RBM20 (HET) cardiomyocytes isolated from rat left ventricle.
 This figure has been modified from Najafi et al. (2019).21

 TABLE LEGENDS:

-Table 1 – Table describing the various signal generator settings used in to operate the piezo and fast-step motor.
+Table 1 – Table describing the various signal generator settings used in the system controller software to operate the piezo length motor and fast-step motor.

 ACKNOWLEDGEMENTS: